vuno/tiger_challenge/README.md

 - `segmentation/`: contains codes for segmentation model
 - `tils/`: contains codes to process for TILs inference
 - `./`: contains codes for docker

+## Notice

+This repository is provided as-is and is not actively maintained.